NightClover-code/Todo-app/README.md

 ## The challenge

-The challenge was to build out this countdown timer and get it looking as close to the design as possible.
+The challenge was to build out this todo app and get it looking as close to the design as possible.

 What users can do on this page: